tredusco/markov/README.md

   -s SEP, --sep SEP     Field separator in CSV file.
 DEFAULT: ;
   -c COL, --col COL     Name of the column to use.
 DEFAULT: name -t TEMP, --temp TEMP  Temperature, integer for randomness of the results (The lower the more random).
-DEFAULT: 3
+DEFAULT: 3 -cc CATEGORY, --category CATEGORY
+                        Category to filter data.
+If not provided, not filtering is done.
+  -cn CATNAME, --catname CATNAME
+                        Category column name.
+DEFAULT: category
 ```

 # Samples